habdig7oficial/springboot-wtt25/README.md

-# REST-API
+# Asset REST API

 This project is the starting point to the implementation of a RESTful API (Application Programing Interface) in Java using the Spring Boot framework.
 In this README file we will set the development environment and test it.
 At first a Debian Linux environment must be provided.
 For linux users this is not a challenging taks, but for Windows 11 users, this can be a whole new world to be explored.
 Therefore, we provide a tutorial to setup a Debian Linux environment in Windows 11, using the Windows Subsystem for Linux (WSL).
 After setting up a Debian Linux for use, the Java development tools must be installed.
 The second tutorial explains how to set the Java Development Kit and the Maven dependency management tool.
 With all the tools set for Java compilation and execution, a third tutorial explains how to setup a Integrated Development Environment to develop in Java.
 Finally it is explained how this project source code and resources may be copied to your computer (cloned), compiled and executed.

 ## Prerequisite

 - You must have credentials to access this GitLAB repository (if you are reading this README file probably you already have accomplished with this prerequisite).
 - You must have configured your token to access this repository from your linux box using the command line.
-If you do not have your personal access token, see [this tutorial](https://mackcloud.mackenzie.br/gitlab/learning/mackleaps/tutorials/-/blob/main/GitLAB-Personal_Token.md).
+If you do not have your personal access token, see [this tutorial](https://mackcloud.mackenzie.br/gitlab/tutorial/tutorials/-/blob/main/gitlab/AccessTokenGitLab.md?ref_type=heads).